KWCourtney/ux-portfolio-site/case-studies/alerts-management-redesign.md

 </div>

 <!-- Fig 2: The legacy alert configuration UI -->
-{% fullWidthImage "/images/case-studies/Alerts Management Old UI.svg", "Screenshot of the old alert setup screen, with a long single-page accordion layout featuring collapsed sections like Message, Asset, and Temperature.
+{% fullWidthImage "/images/case-studies/Alerts Management Old UI.png", "Screenshot of the old alert setup screen, with a long single-page accordion layout featuring collapsed sections like Message, Asset, and Temperature.
 The interface lacks structure and offers no guidance.", "Fig 2: The original alert configuration screen used a single-page accordion that showed everything at once, with no guidance or visual hierarchy.
-Users had to scroll, expand sections, and guess what applied—making setup slow, confusing, and error-prone." %}
+Users had to scroll, expand sections, and guess what applied, which made setup slow, confusing, and error-prone." %}

 <!-- Business and User Impact -->
  <div class="text-content-block after-image">